balajishiva10-hash/balaji-website/README.md

 - Practice frontend UI replication
 - Improve CSS layout, positioning, and responsiveness
 - Showcase real-world frontend skills on GitHub & LinkedIn
 ---

-##  Preview

-> Open the live demo to see the full UI clone.

----

 ##  Author